Belle's Magical World: Production

+The film consists of three episodes of an unreleased television series, loosely woven together in a feature-length story and also based on the original Disney animated feature.
+It was produced by Walt Disney Television Animation and animated by Toon City Animation, Inc. in Manila, Philippines and Thai Wang Film Productions in Bangkok, Thailand.
+Finished and copyrighted in the fall of 1997, at the time when Beauty and the Beast: The Enchanted Christmas was released, the film was originally set for release on January 13, 1998, but was pushed to February 17th for unknown reasons.

 Home media

 Belle's Magical World was released on VHS in the United States and Canada on February 17, 1998; the film consisted of three connected segments called The Perfect World, Fifi's Folly and The Broken Wing.
 In the first two days of its release, sales of its VHS copies were more than expected.
 Ultimately, more than a million copies were sold.
 At the time, the film ranked among the top 10 top-selling videos of all time, bringing in profits.

-The film was retitled to Beauty and the Beast: Belle's Magical World for its Special Edition, when released on VHS and DVD on February 25, 2003 in North America.
-This release included another segment from the cancelled TV series, called Mrs. Potts Party, making the film 22 minutes longer.
+The film was retitled to Beauty and the Beast: Belle's Magical World for its Special Edition, when released on VHS and DVD on February 25, 2003, in North America.
+This release included another segment from the cancelled TV series, called Mrs. Potts' Party, making the film 22 minutes longer.
 Although this segment was not featured in the original version of the film, its footage of Belle's song "A Little Thought" was featured on a Disney Sing Along Songs home video release in North America and Southeast Asia, Honor to Us All, which featured songs from Mulan (1998), Hercules (1997), Pocahontas II: Journey to a New World, The Lion King II: Simba's Pride, and Disney's other animated productions.

-The film was re-released on DVD on November 22, 2011 with a new bonus feature, Sing Me a Story with Belle episode, "What's Inside Counts".
+The film was re-released on DVD on November 22, 2011, with a new bonus feature, Sing Me a Story with Belle episode, "What's Inside Counts".

 In 2019, the original version of the film was released on Disney+.
 It marked the first release of the film without the additional segment Mrs. Potts Party since the original release on VHS.
-Despite that, the second song "A Little Thought" has been accidentally removed from this printing.
-Currently, it is the only Beauty and the Beast film available in standard-definition.
+Despite that, the second song "A Little Thought" has been accidentally removed from this print.
+Currently, it is the only Beauty and the Beast film available only in standard-definition.

 Critical reception

-On Rotten Tomatoes, the film has an approval rating of 17% with an average rating of 3.1/10, based on 6 reviews.

 DVDDizzy spoke poorly of the "Disney employee who had the idea to salvage episodes created for an animated TV series that wasn't going to materialize by stringing them together as a direct-to-video feature film", noting that it resulted in one of the very worst movies Disney put their name on.